NeneWang/graph-algo-exploration/README.md

 ## Backlog

-- [ ] Add Prism Algorithm for visualization
+- [x] Add Prism Algorithm for visualization
-- [ ] Draw Analogies
+- [x] Draw Analogies
 - [ ] Add A* Search for visualization
+  - [ ] Problem: this requires a different kind of chart.
-- [ ] Add Adversarial Search and Pruning for visualization
+- [x] Add Adversarial Search and Pruning for visualization